 - Anxiety or depression

 - Changes in sleep or appetite

-A drug rehab program may offer methadone to reduce withdrawal symptoms or cravings during detox.
+A drug rehab program may offer methadone to reduce withdrawal symptoms or cravings.
 It is highly effective in treating painkiller addictions.
 However, if not monitored, a person can become addicted to methadone while they’re using it to treat an addiction to another drug.